tensilick/ML-Specialization-Refined/README.md

 ## Contents

 ### 1. Machine Learning Foundations: A Case Study Approach
-- A variety of programmin
+- A variety of programming assignments covering